build-on-aws/content/posts/picturesocial/04-how-to-deploy-an-app-to-kubernetes/index.md

 ## Source: https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters
 ```

-Now that we have the kubeconfig, we have established a trust relationship between your terminal and Kubernetes that will work through kubectl.
+Now that we have the `kubeconfig`, we have established a trust relationship between your terminal and Kubernetes that will work through kubectl.

 3. Next, let’s look at the workers for this cluster by running the command below.
 The command will return the 3 workers that we created, the version of Kubernetes and the age of the worker since creation or upgrade.
 As shown below, each worker is on a different subnet that belongs to 3 different availability zones.